 The second underlying assumption of this report is that the cultural benefits of ecosystems, though habitually described as 'intangible', 'non-use' and 'non-monetary', are just as tangible as the other three categories of provisioning, regulating and supporting services, and no less material than water and timber.
-Rather than constituting a fourth (or 'fluffy' category), let alone languishing on the margins, culture is a core feature of many provisioning, regulating and supporting services.
-How we provision ourselves with food and what we eat (and do not eat), for instance, are eminently cultural matters: UK NEA noted that provisioning services are 'closely linked' to cultural services (UK NEA, 2011).
-Consumption of horsemeat, anathema to the majority of Britons, is uncontroversial for many people in other European countries; and the current vogue in Britain for foraging wild foodstuffs and the lionizing of locally produced foods are also eminently cultural phenomena.
+Rather than constituting a fourth (or 'fluffy' category), let alone languishing on the margins, culture is also a core feature of many provisioning, regulating and supporting services.
+How we provision ourselves with food and what we eat, for instance, are eminently cultural matters: UK NEA noted that provisioning services are 'closely linked' to cultural services (UK NEA, 2011).
+Consumption of horsemeat, anathema to the majority of Britons, is the norm for many other Europeans, north and south of the Alps; and the current vogue in Britain for foraging wild foodstuffs and the lionizing of locally produced foods are also eminently cultural phenomena.
+We might even go so far as to say that the 'traditional' seaside holiday meal of fish and chips, consumed while sat on a pier, promenade or beach, is a prime example of a cultural ecosystem service delivered in a coastal environmental setting that enhances the flavour.
 Consignment of 'the cultural' to a separate or peripheral category misrepresents the all-pervasiveness of culture, which informs and suffuses the everyday.
 1 Every concept is the product of a particular cultural orientation, including the notion of ecosystem services.

 This report's third basic premise is that the values and benefits embedded in CES are most effectively accessed through the widest possible range of methods that yield evidence both quantitative and qualitative in nature.
-Research methodologies primarily associated with the social sciences include: questionnaire and survey (on-line, telephone and postal/paper); face-to-face interview (structured and semi-structured); and content and discourse analysis of written materials.
+Research methodologies primarily associated with the social sciences include: questionnaire and survey (including on-line, telephone and postal/paper); face-to-face interview (structured and semi-structured); and content and discourse analysis of written materials.
 Yet the acquisition of 'better' evidence for the existence of values through these non-deliberative (stated preference) methods does not, in itself, help resolve clashes between competing values, whether between cultural and other values or between different types of cultural values.
-(Attitudes to rhododendrons and grey squirrels provide instructive examples.
-In terms of native species diversity, the former is undesirable in many habitats.
-Yet many people find this so-called invasive species aesthetically attractive.
-And others value their blossoms as a source of dye for artworks.
-Some people enjoy seeing grey squirrels, whereas others in Britain believe that the only good squirrel in the UK is a red squirrel, and often for cultural reasons as well as for biodiversity's sake (Coates, 2012).)
+Attitudes to rhododendrons and grey squirrels provide instructive examples.
+In terms of native